Link To Us

 In Barcelona, is it OK to speak Castilian Spanish or will the Catalans be offended?
 In Munich, should you say "Guten Tag" or "Gruess Gott"?
 Should British women wear veils on a visit to the Middle East?
 Is it true men have to kiss other men in France?
 These and other fascinating points of etiquette will be examined fully and frankly on our site.

-We really want to help spread the word and if you can help by linking to TravelEtiquette then we really appreciate your help.
+We really want to help spread the word and if you can help by linking to TravelEtiquette, we truly appreciate it.

 TravelEtiquette.co.uk - essential etiquette advice and information for worldwide travel